 Cheryl Hodgkinson-Williams is an Associate Professor in the Centre for Innovation in Learning and Teaching (CILT) at the University of Cape Town (UCT), South Africa.
 She holds a PhD in computer-assisted learning and has taught and supervised in the field of information communication technologies (ICTs) in education since 1998, first at Rhodes University in Grahamstown and then at UCT.
-Her particular research interests include online learning design, the adoption of open educational resources (OER) and electronic portfolios.
-She is a researcher on a National Research Foundation project investigating digital identities and is the Principal Investigator of the IDRC-funded Research on OER in the Global South (ROER4D).
+Her particular research interests include online learning design, open education, open educational resources (OER), open educational practices (OEP), and electronic portfolios.
+She is the Principal Investigator of the IDRC-funded Research on OER in the Global South (ROER4D).

 Professor Patricia Arinto

-Patricia Arinto is Dean of the Faculty of Education of the University of the Philippines Open University where she teaches courses on the foundations of distance education, learning theories and instructional design, and online teaching.
-Her research interests include teacher professional development in ICT-supported teaching, academic development in teaching at a distance, and resource-based learning.
-In 2012 she led a USAID-funded study on the state of ICT in basic education in the Philippines, and from 2010 to 2012 she was part of an IDRC-funded study on “Openness and Quality in Asian Distance Education”.
-From 2006 to 2009 she was co-editor of the biennial Digital Review of Asia-Pacific, which covered the state of practice and trends in ICT4D in more than 30 territories in Asia and the Pacific.
-At present she is the project leader and principal investigator of an Australian Government-funded study on the use of tablet computers for teaching and learning in nine public secondary schools in the Philippines, and she is the deputy principal investigator of the IDRC-funded ROER4D project.
+Patricia Arinto is former Dean of the Faculty of Education of the University of the Philippines Open University and the deputy principal investigator of the IDRC-funded ROER4D project.
+Her research interests include teacher professional development in ICT and curriculum integration, open learning and distance education, and OER and open educational practices.
+In 2012 she led a USAID-funded study on the state of ICT in basic education in the Philippines, and from 2012 to 2014 she was the project leader and principal investigator of an Australian Government-funded study on use of tablet computers for teaching and learning in nine public secondary schools in the Philippines.
+She was part of the IDRC-funded “Openness and Quality in Asian Distance Education” study in 2010-2012, and she is currently the theme adviser for research on MOOCs in IDRC’s Digital Learning for Development (DL4D) project.

 Patricia holds a Doctor in Education (EdD) degree from the Institute of Education, University of London; an MA in Comparative Literature from the University of the Philippines Diliman; and a BA in Communication Arts (magna cum laude) from the University of the Philippines Visayas – Tacloban College.
 She also has a Postgraduate Certificate in Technology-Based Distributed Learning from the University of British Columbia (Canada).